I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The same lack of openness involves a palace overlooking the Black Sea said to be worth about $640 million, and several multi-million dollar yachts.
 There are plenty of other luxury residences that Putin frequents but whose ownership is murky.

 One thing is certain, and that is Putin likes high-end watches.
 In recent years, he has been photographed with timepieces on his wrist valued at almost $300,000.

 The consensus among Moscow watchers is that his fortune has come largely from plundering the Russian treasury.

 Allegations of corruption have swirled around the Russian leader since he was deputy mayor of St. Petersburg in the early 1990s.

-Rosneft is now the largest oil company in Russia, under Chief Executive Officer Igor Sechin.
-Who he?
-A former member of Mr. Putin’s cabinet and close adviser to the Russian president and seen by many as his de facto deputy.
+Rosneft is the largest oil company in Russia, under Chief Executive Officer Igor Sechin.
+Who is he?
+He's a former member of Putin’s cabinet and close adviser to the Russian president, and he's seen by many as Putin's de facto deputy.

 Don’t Cross the Boss

-Vladimir Gusinsky owned a television station that in 2000, as the BBC reported, aired a “satirical puppet show Kukly, which mercilessly mocked the new president.”
-Within months of Mr. Putin’s election, Mr. Gusinsky was facing fraud charges and he fled the country.
+Vladimir Gusinsky owned a television station that, in 2000, as the BBC reported, aired a “satirical puppet show Kukly, which mercilessly mocked the new president.”
+Within months of Putin’s election, Mr. Gusinsky was facing fraud charges and he fled the country.